lsst-sitcom/sitcomtn-091/index.rst

 The AuxTel will be entirely scheduler-driven at night while in survey mode.
 A single scheduler configuration will be provided each night to minimize the need for detailed night plans requiring active observing support.
 Once the daytime activities are complete, the telescope can be prepared for on-sky observations and the scheduler configured to drive at any time before twilight.
-In the absence of faults, the scheduler should continue to drive AuxTel observations during the night.
+In the absence of faults, the scheduler should continue to drive AuxTel observations through to morning twilight.
+It is important to note that while observations are autonomously queued and executed in this mode, the AuxTel is not intended to be operated as a robotic telescope.
-The observing staff will still be required to monitor weather conditions for close conditions.
+The AuxTel does not have the capability to close automatically or protect itself from inclement weather so the observing staff will still be required to monitor weather conditions for close conditions.

 Fault resolution
 ----------------
 Faults which interrupt observations in this mode can be recovered when the observing specialists on the summit have time and are not occupied by responsibilities related to Simonyi Survey Telescope operations.
-When faults occur which result only in script failures that do not result in hardware risk or CSC components going into fault state, operations can be recovered by simply playing the script queue.
+When faults occur which result only in script failures that do not put hardware at risk or CSC components going into fault state, operations can be recovered by simply playing the script queue.
-The scheduler and standard scripts used during observations are required to be robust against such failure, and should not leave the system in an inoperable state in the case of script failure alone.
+The scheduler and standard scripts used during observations are required to be robust against these failures, and should not leave the system in an inoperable state in the case of script failure alone.
 Faults that result in CSC components going into fault state and which require intervention from the observing specialists to recover will be recovered when possible.
 CSC faults may result in the system remaining inoperable for extended periods of time if the observing specialists are unavailable to recover.
 In this case, the CSCs in fault should be transitioned to Standby to prevent warning messages being broadcast